 Respond appropriately to external audio.
 Occasionally, your app’s audio may be interrupted by audio from another app or the system itself.
 For example, an incoming phone call or a music playlist initiated by Siri may interrupt your app’s audio.
 When situations like these occur, your app’s response should meet people’s expectations.
 For primary audio interruptions, such as playing music, podcasts, or audiobooks, your app should pause its audio indefinitely.
 For shorter interruptions, such as GPS directional notifications, your app should temporarily lower its audio volume or pause its audio and resume when the interruption ends.
 For additional guidance, see Audio.

 Finish user-initiated tasks in the background.
 When someone starts a task, they expect it to finish even if they switch away from your app.
 If your app is in the middle of performing a task that doesn’t need additional input, complete it in the background before suspending.

 Use notifications sparingly.
 Your app can arrange for notifications to be sent at specific times, whether your app is suspended, running in the background, or not running at all.
 Notifications are fine for communicating important information, but avoid pestering people with too many.
 For example, don’t show a notification every time your app finishes a task in the background.
 Instead, let people check on tasks by returning to your app.
 For additional guidance, see Notifications.

-For iPad-specific implementation details, see Adopting Multitasking Enhancements on iPad.
+For iPad-specific developer guidance, see Adopting Multitasking Enhancements on iPad.